ibm-cloud-docs/log-analysis/adoption.md

 * Only 1 instance in a location can be configured to collect logs automatically from [{{site.data.keyword.cloud_notm}} enabled services](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-cloud_services) in that {{site.data.keyword.cloud_notm}} location.
 Logs are collected in the region where a service instance is provisioned.
 * You can collect logs from custom applications and services that run in the {{site.data.keyword.cloud_notm}} or outside, and forward them to any logging instance in your account.
 * Each location represents the geographic area where your {{site.data.keyword.la_full_notm}} requests are handled and processed for that instance, and where data is resident.
-* Each MZR location has three different data centers for redundancy.
-The data for each location is kept in the three data centers near that location.
-If all three data centers in a location fail, the {{site.data.keyword.la_full_notm}} service for that location becomes unavailable.
+* Each MZR location has three different data centres for redundancy.
+The data for each location is kept in the three data centres near that location.
+If all three data centres in a location fail, the {{site.data.keyword.la_full_notm}} service for that location becomes unavailable.
-* Each MZR configuration can accept a single data center failure.
+* Each MZR configuration can accept a single data centre failure.

 **When you choose the locations where you plan to provision {{site.data.keyword.la_full_notm}} instances, check the regulatory and high availability (HA) specifications of each location.**
-{: tip}
+{: important}

 For example, in Europe, only the Frankfurt region is EU-supported.

 You can also check [ensure zero downtime](/docs/overview?topic=overview-zero-downtime#zero-downtime) to learn more about the high availability and disaster recovery standards in {{site.data.keyword.cloud_notm}}.

-### Platform service logs
+### Platform logs
 {: #adoption_account_svc_logs}

-To enable automatic collection of {{site.data.keyword.cloud_notm}} enabled services, you must configure 1 instance in a location with the **platform service logs** flag.
+To enable automatic collection of {{site.data.keyword.cloud_notm}} enabled services, you must configure 1 instance in a location with the **platform logs** flag.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-config_svc_logs).
 When 1 instance is enabled to collect logs in a location, data from any instance of an enabled service in that location is collected automatically.

-**Define 1 instance per location with the platform service logs flag enabled.**
+**Define 1 instance per location with the platform logs flag enabled.**
+{: important}

-If you share staging, pre-production, and production services in the same {{site.data.keyword.cloud_notm}} account, notice that users, that are granted access to view data in the logging instance with the platform service logs flag in a location, can see data from any service instance provisoned in that location.
+If you share staging, pre-production, and production services in the same {{site.data.keyword.cloud_notm}} account, notice that users, that are granted access to view data in the logging instance with the platform logs flag in a location, can see data from any service instance provisioned in that location.
 To prevent users from viewing log data from all service's instances, consider moving from a  single account model to an *Enterprise account* model.

 If you cannot move to an enterprise account model, try reducing the number of users that are granted permissions to view the logs.
 In addition, you can also define exclusion rules to hide data from showing through the web UI.
 Exclusion rules stop logs from counting against your data usage quota and from being stored for search.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-exclusion).